-- Lighting Controls: A digital addressable lighting interface (DALI) system allows for sweep controls, time of day control, daylight harvesting, off hours zone control, occupancy sensors and dimming. - Lighting Fixtures: Energy-efficient and lowmercury fluorescent lamps were carefully chosen and strategically placed to reduce electricity consumption while maintaining adequate lighting levels for each type of space. - > Plug Loads: Energy Star equipment was selected for all new equipment in the space. - Commissioning: The mechanical and electrical systems have been fully commissioned, ensuring that all energy-related systems were installed as designed and operate efficiently prior to occupancy. - Renewable Energy: Renewable Energy Certificates (RECs) were purchased from Sterling Planet (wind power) equivalent to 70% of the anticipated electricity over 2 years.
+- Lighting Controls: A digital addressable lighting interface (DALI) system allows for sweep controls, time of day control, daylight harvesting, off hours zone control, occupancy sensors and dimming. - Lighting Fixtures: Energy-efficient and lowmercury fluorescent lamps were carefully chosen and strategically placed to reduce electricity consumption while maintaining adequate lighting levels for each type of space. - Plug Loads: Energy Star equipment was selected for all new equipment in the space. - Commissioning: The mechanical and electrical systems have been fully commissioned, ensuring that all energy-related systems were installed as designed and operate efficiently prior to occupancy.